bartoszl/moon-trading-terminal/README.md

 ## Testing

 In order to run integration tests a forked Base network has to be started using `Anvil`.

+Check https://book.getfoundry.sh/getting-started/installation for installation guide.

-The rpc url can be changed, but block number should remain unchanged to ensure consistency between test runs.
+The rpc url can be changed,
+but block number should remain unchanged to ensure consistency between test runs.

 ```